VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 * Does not permit an end-to-end TCP connection.

-These act as a relay of application-level traffic which has full access to protocols. e.g. in a User contacts gateway using a TCP/IP application (telnet):
+These act as a relay of application-level traffic which has full access to protocols. e.g.:
+ 1. User contacts gateway using a TCP/IP application (Telnet, FTP).
- 1. Gateway asks user for name of remote host to be accessed.
+ 2. Gateway asks user for name of remote host to be accessed.
- 2. User responds and provides a valid user ID and authentication information.
+ 3. User responds and provides a valid user ID and authentication information.
- 3. Gateway contacts application on remote host and relays TCP segments containing application data.
+ 4. Gateway contacts application on remote host and relays TCP segments containing application data.

 If the gateway does not implement proxy code for the specific service, then the service is not supported.
 It can also be configured to support only specific features of an application.